Zaptopod4001/StateMachinePatrol/README.md

 ## What is it?

-* A minimalistic FSM implementation with interface based contract to for states and Dictionary to store runtime states
+* A minimalistic FSM implementation with a Dictionary to store runtime states
+* Interface that defines state methods

 ## Example implementation